 - Changes in the Credit Percentage

-- 2016 to 2019: The tax credit will allow residential and commercial solar owners to deduct 30% of the costs for their system.
+- 2016 to 2019: The tax credit allowed residential and commercial solar owners to deduct 30% of the costs for their system.

-- 2020: Owners of residential and commercial solar will be able to deduct 26% off of the cost of their system.
+- 2020: Owners of residential and commercial solar are able to deduct 26% from the cost of their system.

 - 2021: Residential and commercial solar owners are eligible for a tax credit of 22% of the cost of their system.
 This will also be the last year of federal tax credit eligibility for residential solar owners.